prasanthtr575/SideMenu/Readme.txt

-SideMenu using HTML 5 CSS 3 and JavaScript
+SideMenu using HTML5, CSS3 and JavaScript